-Flea circus is a miniature circus where “performers” are fleas.
-It is usually a circus sideshow attraction and fleas usually perform on a small model of a
+A flea circus is a miniature circus where “performers” are fleas.
+It is usually a circus sideshow attraction, and fleas typically perform on a small model of a circus.

 The first recorded performance of fleas was in 1578 when Mark Scaliot, a watchmaker, made a tiny golden chain along with a tiny lock.
 The lock and chain were so small and light that a flea could pull them.
 Another record says that in 1742 Mr. Boverick, a watchmaker of the Strand, made a small coach made of gold with all the details and in the harnessed fleas that pulled the coach.
 The idea of these handicrafts was to show the craftsman's skill, and fleas were there to serve as a “frame of reference” and further show how small something is.
 There is information that John Henry Mauclerc saw on February 29, 1764, an "ivory chaise" with four wheels and a figure of a man fitting in the chaise and drawn by a flea.
 Charles Manby Smith said that he saw in 1857 a small brass cannon on wheels pulled by a flea and that this show cost him a penny.